PAPABEARpapabear/wechall/Crypto - Digraphs.md

     main()

 ```
-Plain text(not decrypt all character pair to get the solution):
+Plain text:
 CONGRATULATIONS.
 YOU DECRYPTED THIS MESSAGE SUCCESSFULLY.
 WAS NOT TOO DIFFICULT EITHER, WAS IT?
-WELL, GOOD bhOjd.
-ENTER THIS KEYWORD AS SOLUTIONyl CDNSDMPCREIA.
+WELL, GOOD JOB.
+ENTER THIS KEYWORD AS SOLUTION: CDNSDMPCREIA.